nicolaei/master/docs/thesis/source/06_results.md

 curve.
 Though there are also some access points that have a high chance of discovery, even when their signal strenght is low.
 These access points most likely have line of sight to the access point that is scanning.
-A naive manual verification of these access points loaction confirms this. [^manualverify]
+A naive manual verification of these access point's location confirms this. [^manualverify]

-[^manualverify]: Manual verification was partly done by looking at the SSID of the access points and partly by trying to walk around with a WiFi scanner app.
+[^manualverify]: Manual verification was partly done by looking at the SSID of the access points and corelating them to nearby shops, and partly by trying to walk around with a WiFi scanner app.
 Preferably, we would know the possition of all access points, but the resources for this wasn't avaliable.

 #### Selective Scan { .unnumbered }

-Next up we have the selective scan.
+Next up we have selective scanning.
 As expected, this result discoveres less access points but took less time overall.
 The first test, scanning channels 1, 6 and 11, discovered the least amount of close access points.
 These access points were probably on a separate channel during our scan.

-An alternative selective scan implementation, which results are found in figure {@fig:selectivescanresultalt}, scans every other channel instead.
+An alternative selective scan implementation, which results are found in figure {@fig:selectivescanresultsalt}, scans every other channel instead.
 This also takes shorter time than the other discovery methods, but still does not discover all the access points avaliable.

 Out of all the scanning methods, selective scan is thus the least performant, but has a significant speed increase.

-In {@sec:channeloverlap} we took a look at how channel overlapping might help our results in the selective scanning, but it seems like this might not be the case in this implementation, which can be seen by looking at the amount of access points discovered.
+In section {@sec:channeloverlap} we took a look at how channel overlapping might help our results in the selective scanning, but it seems like this might not be the case in this implementation, which can be seen by looking at the amount of access points discovered.

-Unfortunattely it is hard to pinpoint excactly why we're not getting the benifits of channel overlapping.
+Unfortunattely it is hard to pinpoint excactly why we're not getting the benifits of channel overlapping, which was talked about in [@APDiscovery].
 It might be because of driver or hardware implementation that is filtering out signals from adjacent channels.

 Channels Scanned          **AP 0**     **AP 1**     **AP 2**
 ---------------------     --------     --------     --------